AamirOfficial07/PClone/docs/Phase_8_Advanced_Scheduling_and_Content_Types.md

 - Keep all new scheduling logic deterministic and auditable (logs where appropriate).
 - Where provider-specific limits (e.g., max images in a carousel) are unknown, add `TODO` and enforce conservative limits.
 - If implementing partial support for advanced PostTypes on some networks only, document that in comments and return clear errors when unsupported.
+- Always add tests (unit and/or integration) for the edge cases described in §9.

 This completes the specification for **Phase 8 – Advanced Scheduling & Content Types**.